Scripture Reference: Luke 17:11-19

-As they were rushing off, one of the men stopped and began walking back to Jesus.
+But as the ten men rushed away one man, a Samaritan, stopped and began walking back to Jesus.
 He wanted to say “thank you” for what Jesus had done.
-This man was the Samaritan.

-The Samaritan was so thankful that he threw himself down by Jesus’ feet to say it.
-This made Jesus very happy.
-Even though this man was a Samaritan he was the only one that said thank you.
-The other nine just went on their way.
+The Samaritan was so thankful that Jesus had healed him that he threw himself down by Jesus’ feet and kept saying “thank you”.
+Others thought that Samaritans were not good but Jesus knew that this man had a good heart full of faith.
+After all, the other nine just went on their way.

 Jesus told the man to go on ahead to the priest.
 He said to the man, “Go, your faith has made you well.”

-The man went on his way very happy.
+The man went on his way very happy and thankful.

 Ways to Tell the Story: